Ben1152000/sootty/sootty/static/grammar.md

-# Sootty Temporal Logic Language:
+# Sootty Timing Expressions:

-Sootty provides a temporal logic language that is used to define the bounds of the displayed window.
+Sootty provides a temporal-logic language that is used to define the bounds of the displayed window.
 This language can select points in time within time-series data.
 Each expression represents the value of a n-bit vector over time.
 The language allows for both combinational expressions that are time-independent and some temporal expressions, including from, after, until, etc., that are time-dependent.
 The selected points in time for a given expression are defined as following each rising edge of the wire.
 When only a single point is needed, the first rising edge is used and the rest are discarded.

 The grammar for the temporal logic expression is described below: